julzaza/wildwitchherbs/_posts/2025-07-03-witch-garden.md

 But before buying seeds or planning beds, take a walk.

-Look at **what already grows where you live** — along roadsides, in cracks, at field edges, behind fences.
+Look at **what already grows where you live**: along roadsides, in cracks, at field edges, behind fences.
 In traditional folk practice, the most powerful plants were often the ones that **volunteered themselves**.

 Wormwood where the land has been disturbed.
 Mugwort near paths and thresholds.
 Yarrow in grazed fields.

 These plants are not random.
-Folk cultures believed the land offered what was needed — for healing, protection, or endurance — long before humans named it.
+Folk cultures believed the land offered what was needed for healing, protection, or endurance - long before humans named it.

 A real witch’s garden begins with **listening**, not planting.

 And our post on **[Witchy Plants for the Front Door](/witchy-plants-for-front-door/)** will guide you in planting protection right at your threshold.

 For every protective herb, there were others considered too volatile to bring near the home: **[Plants Witches Avoid in the Garden and Threshold](/plants-witches-avoid-folklore/)**.

 ---